psalire/Hacker-101-CTFs/Photo Gallery/README.md

 * Take a few minutes to consider the state of the union
 * This application runs on the uwsgi-nginx-flask-docker image

-This seems to convey that a ```UNION``` based SQL injection is also possible.
-It also says that the website runs on Docker, Flask, nginx, and uWSGI, which gives some insight as to what files may exist on the server.
+This suggests that a ```UNION``` based SQL injection is also possible.
+It also says that the website runs on Docker, Flask, nginx, and uWSGI, which gives some insight as to what files may exist on the server e.g. a Dockerfile may hold some useful info.

+As found earlier, the full SQL query used looks like ```SELECT filename FROM photos WHERE id=[]```, so it is selecting the filename to be opened and returned based on its ```id```.
+And since it was revealed that the webapp runs on Docker, it is possible that a Dockerfile exists and can be exposed with a ```UNION``` injection.

 So looking into this, trying ```fetch?id=1 UNION SELECT null``` yielded no errors and returned the same .jpg text, meaning this ```UNION``` injection succeeded.

-As found earlier, the full SQL query used looks like ```SELECT filename FROM photos WHERE id=[]```, so it is selecting the filename to be opened and returned.
-And since it was revealed that the webapp runs on Docker, it is possible that a Dockerfile exists (among other files) and can be exposed with a ```UNION``` injection.

-Trying ```fetch?id=1 UNION SELECT 'Dockerfile'``` didn't work.
-It's possible that only the first row in the values returned from the query is being used.
+Trying ```fetch?id=1 UNION SELECT 'Dockerfile'``` doesn't work.
+It's likely that only the first row in the values returned is being used.
 E.g. this query returns

 ```
 +---------------------+